-TWUL operates three pension schemes, one of which is a defined contribution scheme and the other two are defined benefit schemes (the Thames Water Pension Scheme ("TWPS") and the Thames Water Mirror Image Pension Scheme ("TWMIPS")).
+TWUL operates three pension schemes, one of which is a defined contribution scheme (The Defined Contribution Stakeholder Pension Scheme ("DCSPS")) and the other two are defined benefit schemes (the Thames Water Pension Scheme ("TWPS") and the Thames Water Mirror Image Pension Scheme ("TWMIPS")).
+Both defined benefit pension schemes are multi-employer schemes where TWUL and Thames Water Property Services Limited are the participating employers.